kamar535/gradeculator/README.md

 of the course.
 The calculator can for example be added to a page in Studium/Canvas to makes it easy for students to understand how each of the Ladok module grades affects the final grade.
-The calculator also makes it easy to see how an indivdual assignment grade affects the final grade.
+The calculator also makes it easy to see how an individual assignment grade affects the final grade.

 # Example